purduerov/X13_Embedded/README.md

 ## More info
 See the [References folder](References) for information on usual setups and the [common folder](common) for information on setting up the shared implementations and the shared source files themselves.
+The [Python folder](Python) has code for testing and a guide for doing so.

 ### Recommended settings